rems-project/archsem/README.md

 ## Rocq automation

-There is some powerful custom tactics in `Common`.
+There are some powerful custom tactics in `Common`.
 TODO write documentation for them.

-## What is done now: Directory structure
+## The current state and directory structure

 The directory structure is intended to change soon, so don't rely on it too much